Scaling with Collapse: Efficient and Predictable Training of LLM Families

 We have established that collapse arises when $\tema$ and TPP are held fixed across model sizes.
 Meanwhile, prior work has shown optimal $\tema$ to depend only on TPP~\citep{bergsma2025power}.
 Here, we introduce a model family, \emph{Celerity}, trained at fixed TPP and with $\tema$ chosen optimally for that TPP, i.e., a regime where collapse emerges naturally as a consequence of good training.

 \paragraph{Compute vs.\ parameter efficiency.}

-A key question for Celerity is which TPP to use: $\approx 20$ is compute-optimal (\cref{sec:background}), while higher TPP means greater \emph{parameter efficiency} (fewer parameters to obtain same loss).
-For small inference-ready models, parameter efficiency is paramount, but such models are usually distilled~\citep{tunstall2023zephyr,wang2025distilqwen2} rather than high-TPP pre-trained. \emph{Our main interest is developing pre-training strategies for very large models}.
+A key question for Celerity is which TPP to use: $\approx{20}$ is compute-optimal (\cref{sec:background}), while higher TPP means greater \emph{parameter efficiency} (fewer parameters to obtain same loss).
+For small, inference-ready models, parameter efficiency is paramount, but such models are usually distilled~\citep{tunstall2023zephyr,wang2025distilqwen2} rather than pre-trained at high-TPP\@. \emph{Our main interest is developing pre-training strategies for very large models}.
 As models scale, the relative importance of compute-efficiency increases---indeed, public families often have declining TPP as size increases~\citep{touvron2023llama,biderman2023pythia}.